allvot/test/README.md

 # Schedule Test
 This is a short test for Homebase.

 ## Installation (Docker)

-You can either run the app locally by installing all dependencies or you can use docker to run the entire application sith a single command.
+You can either run the app locally by installing all dependencies or you can use Docker to run the entire application with a single command.
+Just follow the instructions below.

-Docker allows you to run the application with a single command just follow the instructions.

 ### Prerequisites